-As I see that other users too confirm the results I got in their online reviews.
+As I see, other users too confirm the results when I got in their online reviews.

-Anyway, these pellets also ended up being some of the best food I’ve found for juvenile African cichlid growth as well.
+Anyway, these pellets also ended up being some of the best food I’ve found to boost the growth rate of my juvenile African cichlids.

 Just make sure to supply vegetables as a source of fiber.

-The biggest issue I had here was that they’re a bit small for larger fish, and it definitely should be supplemented by either vegetables or some sort of algae to ensure proper digestion.
+The biggest issue I had here was that they’re a bit small for larger fish, and they should be supplemented by either vegetables or some sort of algae to ensure proper digestion.